Fanglanc/HGGAN/README.md

 # HGGAN: A Hierarchical Graph Generative Adversarial Framework for Urban Land Use Planning

-This repository contains the code for **HGGAN**, a hierarchical graph generative adversarial framework for conditional urban land use planning.
-HGGAN models an urban grid as a spatial graph and follows a coarse-to-fine generation pipeline: a coarse generator captures macro-scale structure, while a fine generator refines local allocation using coupled convolutional and graph-based reasoning.
+This repository contains the implementation of **HGGAN**, a hierarchical graph generative adversarial framework for instruction-guided urban land use planning.
+HGGAN formulates land use configuration as a conditional graph generation problem and adopts a coarse-to-fine architecture to jointly model local spatial structure and long-range functional dependencies.

 ![HGGAN framework](./HGGAN_architecture.png)

 ## Overview

-Urban land use planning is a multi-objective problem that must balance accessibility, livability, sustainability, and spatial coherence.
-Prior generative approaches are largely raster-based, which makes it harder to model long-range spatial dependencies and often leaves evaluation overly focused on distribution matching.
-HGGAN addresses these issues by combining:

-- **Graph-native spatial modeling** over a discretized urban grid
+Urban land use planning requires balancing multiple and often competing objectives, including spatial accessibility, functional balance, environmental quality, and urban resilience.
+Existing deep generative approaches commonly represent urban layouts as raster grids and rely primarily on convolutional architectures.
+While effective at capturing local spatial regularity, these approaches provide limited support for modeling long-range relationships such as functional complementarity, transportation connectivity, and land use compatibility across distant locations.
+Evaluation presents a second challenge.
+Distributional similarity alone does not determine whether a generated plan is coherent from a planning perspective: two plans with similar land use proportions may differ substantially in spatial fragmentation, service accessibility, environmental exposure, functional balance, or resilience.

+HGGAN addresses these limitations through:

+- **Region graph formulation** of urban land use configuration
-- **Hierarchical coarse-to-fine generation** for macro structure and local refinement
+- **Hierarchical coarse-to-fine generation** for macro-scale structure and detailed allocation
-- **Dual-stream fine refinement** with convolutional and functional graph reasoning
+- **Dual-stream fine refinement** for local spatial regularity and long-range functional dependencies
-- **Comprehensive evaluation** using distribution metrics, rule-based urban planning dimensions, and uncertainty-aware LLM assessment
+- **Comprehensive evaluation protocol** combining distributional metrics, interpretable planning indicators, and uncertainty-aware LLM assessment

 ## Main Ideas